Code-Institute-Submissions/milestone-project-61/README.md

 - All the gifs used come from [GIPHY](https://giphy.com/).

 ### Acknowledgements
-- I learned how to work with ArcGIS using the [ArcGIS for Developers Tutorials] (https://developers.arcgis.com/javascript/latest/guide/create-a-starter-app/).
+- I learned how to work with ArcGIS using the [ArcGIS for Developers Tutorials](https://developers.arcgis.com/javascript/latest/guide/create-a-starter-app/).

 ---